google/bzip2-rpc/README.md

 [Capsicum security framework](https://www.cl.cam.ac.uk/research/security/capsicum/).
 It is also of a manageable size, without being too trivial.

+To make bzip2 more suitable for having a remote implementation, we first make a couple of modifications to the library.

 ### Modification: FILE* to file descriptor

 The `bzlib` API includes a number of entrypoints that take a `FILE*` argument;